JJOInvest/gonka-frps/README.md

 # Gonka FRP Server Docker Image

-This Docker image provides an **FRP (Fast Reverse Proxy) server** that is intended to work with gonka to protect connections from network nodes to MLNodes.
+This Docker image provides an **FRP (Fast Reverse Proxy) server** that is intended to work with [gonka](https://github.com/gonka-ai) to protect connections from network nodes to MLNodes.

+This image is built on top of [FRP](https://github.com/fatedier/frp), a fast reverse proxy that helps expose a local server behind a NAT or firewall to the internet.

 ## Overview